Mark Snyder

 Mark Snyder (born December 30, 1964) is an American college football coach.
+He is the head coach for Shawnee State.
 He previously was the defensive line and linebackers coach for the Orlando Guardians of the XFL linebackers coach for the Houston Gamblers of the United States Football League (USFL).
 Snyder served as the head football coach at Marshall University from 2005 to 2009 after a four-year tenure as defensive coordinator at Ohio State University.

 Playing career

 The South Point, Ohio, native is a 1988 graduate of Marshall.
 Snyder played in 1987 for the football squad, leading the Southern Conference with 10 interceptions and was second on the team with 124 tackles his senior year at Marshall and helped lead the Herd to a landmark come from behind win at Louisville and a berth in Marshall's first-ever national championship game.
 He captured honorable mention All-America honors and first-team All-Southern Conference honors that season as the Thundering Herd posted a 10-5 overall record and finished as national runners-up to Northeast Louisiana (43-42) in the 1987 Division I-AA National Championship game.
 Snyder's 10 interceptions in 1987 still stands as the Marshall and Southern Conference single-season record.